-I’ll admit, it may look a tad confusing and intimidating when you first look at your dashboard.
-It isn’t difficult; you will pick it up in no time!
+I’ll admit, it may look a tad confusing and intimidating when you first look at your dashboard in WordPress.
+But, It isn’t difficult; you will pick it up in no time!
 You’re probably wondering… What now?

 Go to Appearance > Themes in your dashboard once you’ve logged in, and you will see some free themes.
 However, the majority of bloggers (especially those who wish to monetize their blogs) choose to buy a paid/premium theme, because you’re very limited when using a free theme, and to be honest – they are all very plain and blah!

-There are a few different paid theme websites that I recommend, and all for totally different reasons.
+There are a few different paid themes that I recommend, and all for entirely different reasons.
 Read on, to find out more.